Herdla Airport: Military operations

 The first aircraft stationed at Herdla was a flight of four Messerschmitt Bf 109 of Jagdgeschwader 4 (JG 4), named Bereitschaftsschwarm Herdle.
 The coast of Western Norway was within range of RAF raids and therefore any ships running along the coast would be in need of air support.
 Herdla was initially a difficult airport to operate out of in part due to the short runway.
 Commands were often issued too late for an adequate response time.
 The Bf 109 were withdrawn to take part in the Battle of Britain in November and replaced by Zerstörergeschwader 76 (ZG 76) which operated larger Messerschmitt Bf 110.
 The number of aircraft increased to five in January 1941.
 They were regularly shot down or damaged beyond repair and Herdla, therefore, received a steady stream of new aircraft, either Bf 109s or Bf 110s.

 By January 1941 there were 430 Norwegians working on constructing the airport, later that year increasing to nearly the double.
 These supplemented a significant number of German workers.
 The disused corvette was anchored up and used for housing for Norwegian workers.
 The runways and tarmac were made of 2 by 2 m wooden frames manufactured in Arna and sent by ship.

-The island of Herdla also had a village and the municipal center of Herdla.
+The island of Herdla also had a village and the municipal center of Herdla Municipality.
 As work on the airport progressed, more and more of the local residents were forced to relocate.
 A barbed wire was placed across the island in March 1941, dividing it into a military and civilian sector.
 But soon the rest of population, including the municipal administration, was forced to relocate, totaling 108 people.

 Most of the skirmishes were against the RAF Coastal Command and mostly saw combat with Bristol Beaufort, Bristol Blenheim and Lockheed Hudson aircraft.
 In April 1941 ZG 76 was pulled out and replaced with JG 77.
 In the course of 1941 the number of air defense personnel increased from 90 to 180.
 By late 1941 nine Messerschmitts fighters, a Heinkel He 111 bomber and some trainers were based at the airport.
 Supplies were provided three times a week using a Junkers Ju 52.
 Work on the taxiways commenced during the fall of 1941.
 By the end of the year about one thousand people were working at the airport.